 - Is this something we hear a lot of from patients?

 - Was the patient warned of this potential outcome ahead of time?

 - Say thank you, offer solutions, and continue the conversation offline if needed.
 It may seem counterintuitive, but remember that for every patient who complains, 26 others stay silent.
 A simple thank you to a disgruntled patient for their feedback goes a long way.
 Offer solutions for their concerns, politely correct any inaccurate information, and offer to continue the conversation offline if necessary.

 One of the best ways to stay ahead of negative reviews is to ask for feedback after a patient leaves your office.
 Our Review Power tool lets you automatically ask for feedback, offers response templates, and helps make your responses helpful, HIPAA-compliant, and good for your business.
+No matter what type of business or practice you have, dental, medical, law firm or other specialized practice, customer review management is vital.
 Contact us to learn more!